Are nootropics side-effects free? Are there any exceptions? And what should you do if you experience issues with nootropics?

 Wait, what?
 Are you saying that nootropic stacks are bad?
-Greg, but you are continually promoting nootropic stacks.
+Guys, but you are continually promoting nootropic stacks.

-Well, I do promote nootropic stacks, and I believe they are AMAZING!
+Yes, we do promote nootropic stacks, and we believe they are AMAZING!

 However, in terms of side effects, nootropic stacks provide a much higher risk.

-Think of it like this: Instead of taking one nootropic at a time, you take 5, 10 or even 28+ (like in some nootropic stacks).
+Think of it like this: Instead of taking one nootropic at a time, you take 5, 10, or even 28+ nootropics at the same time.

 Yes, you heard it right, some nootropic stacks contain 28 nootropics mixed in capsules.

-Based on my experience, most people report side effects with specific nootropic stacks that contain under-researched ingredients.
+Based on our experience, most people report side effects with specific nootropic stacks that contain under-researched ingredients.

-I’ll be very straight-forward with you: Most nootropics (and nootropic stacks) are NOT high-quality.
+We will be very straight-forward with you: Most nootropics (and nootropic stacks) are NOT high-quality.
+Not even close.

-You want to take the highest-quality ingredients possible.
+You want to take the highest-quality nootropics possible.
 And you should be willing to pay a fair price for them.

 There are ways to save money on nootropics, but never save money on the quality of nootropic compounds.
 Here are a couple of reasons why should only go for high-quality products:

 - Cheap nootropics are usually harder to absorb and digest, which generally brings digestive issues

-- Cheap nootropics are typically grown in toxic environments; the efficacy of such ingredients is usually lower, so you intentionally (or unintentionally) increase the dosage past the tolerability point, hence the side effects
+- Cheap nootropics are typically grown in toxic environments; the efficacy of such ingredients is generally lower, so you intentionally (or unintentionally) increase the dosage past the tolerability point, hence the side effects

-- Cheap nootropics are generally not organic, are NOT GMO-free, and might be even more dangerous than we all believe
+- Cheap nootropics are usually not organic, are NOT GMO-free, and might be even more dangerous than we all believe

 So, how do you find high-quality ingredients?

-- Again, my recommendation is to listen to the experts you trust and let them do the work for you
+- Again, our recommendation is to listen to the experts you trust and let them do the work for you

 - Otherwise, search for standardized nootropic herbs which are safe and reliable